AIDE-PROJECT-KEI/eTSM-PSS7/README.md

+Evaluation Protocol (Draft v1.0)

+eTSM-PSS7: Quantitative Evaluation of Self-Maintenance in LLMs

+1. Scope and Goal

+This protocol evaluates whether an external self-maintenance architecture (eTSM-PSS7) measurably improves long-horizon consistency in large language models, compared to a baseline model without the exoskeleton.

+This is not an AGI benchmark.
+The sole objective is to quantify improvements in self-maintenance under contradiction, noise, and long interaction horizons.

+2. Experimental Setup

+Models: Llama-3 8B-class (or equivalent)

+Conditions:

+Baseline: model without external self-maintenance

+eTSM: same model + external self-maintenance exoskeleton

+Interaction length: 200 turns per episode

+Episodes: ≥20 per condition

+Prompting:

+Fixed system prompt

+Controlled contradiction injections

+Noise and instruction-overwrite attempts at predefined turns

+3. Metrics (Primary Endpoints)
+3.1 Contradiction Rate (CR)

+Definition:
+The proportion of turns in which the model produces statements that contradict its own prior explicit commitments (facts, policies, or declared values).

+Operationalization:

+Each turn is checked against a rolling window of prior commitments.

+Contradiction detection via:

+NLI-based contradiction classifier, or

+Rule-based pattern checks (for initial experiments).

+Lower is better.

+3.2 Policy Flip Count (PFC)

+Definition:
+The number of explicit reversals in stated policies or intentions across an episode.

+Example:

+“I will not do X.” → later “I will do X.”

+Operationalization:

+Track policy statements tagged during dialogue.

+Count direction reversals.

+Lower is better.

+3.3 Persona Drift (PD)

+Definition:
+The magnitude of change in the persona state vector v_t over time.

+Operationalization:

+Measure cosine distance or L2 norm between v_t and v_0.

+Track drift curve across turns.

+Interpretation:

+Baseline models typically show oscillatory or unstable drift.

+eTSM is expected to show bounded drift and convergence.

+Lower (and bounded) is better.

+3.4 Memory Consistency (MC)

+Definition:
+The proportion of correct and non-contradictory references to previously stored self-relevant information.

+Operationalization:

+At predefined turns, query the model about earlier events or commitments.

+Score correct, consistent recalls.

+Higher is better.

+4. Evaluation Logic

+A successful result is not defined by perfection, but by statistically significant improvement of eTSM over baseline on at least three of the four primary metrics.

+5. Reproducibility Requirements

+Fixed random seeds

+공개된 prompts / configs

+同一モデル重み

+External memory and persona updates fully logged

+6. Interpretation Boundaries

+Improvements indicate enhanced self-maintenance, not intelligence gains.

+No claims about consciousness, agency, or general intelligence are made.

 # eTSM-PSS7
 eTSM-PSS7 is a research prototype for evaluating self-maintenance in large language models.
 It implements an external persona and memory exoskeleton with multi-timescale updates, enabling quantitative measurement of long-horizon consistency, contradiction resilience, and persona stability without modifying model weights.
 # src/etsm/core.py